skhzhang/time-based-themes/README.md

 ## Notes
 - If you have the `privacy.resistFingerprinting` flag in about:config set to `True`, the extension will not be able to detect your timezone ([#5][issue5]).
 You would need to make an adjustment in your settings to compensate for this.
-- Note that Firefox's Default theme will match the default system themes out of the box as of 63.0 (for Windows 10, this is as of [63.0](https://www.mozilla.org/en-US/firefox/63.0/releasenotes/)).
+- Note that Firefox's Default theme may match the default system themes out of the box (for Windows 10, this is as of [63.0](https://www.mozilla.org/en-US/firefox/63.0/releasenotes/)).
-- On Android, you may need to install 2 separate custom themes as Firefox for Android does not have any themes out of the box.

 ## Screenshots
 ![Options page in version 1.1.0](https://raw.githubusercontent.com/skhzhang/time-based-themes/assets/automaticdark-options-1.1.0-1.png)